Watercolor paints contain four principal ingredients: pigments, natural or synthetic, mineral or organic gum arabic.

 What is it?

 One of the biggest challenges in watercolor painting is controlling the water in your brush.
-If you accidentally end up with a puddle of water on your paper because you had too much water in your brush, make a thirsty brush by rinsing out your brush and then squeezing the water out with a paper towel or sponge.
+If you accidentally end up with a puddle of water on your paper because you had too much water in your brush, make a thirsty brush by rinsing it out, then squeezing the water out with a paper towel or sponge.
 The brush will absorb the excess water.

 Techniques or Tutorials